K5OHY/RBN-Map-Beta/README.md

 # RBN Signal Mapper

-RBN Signal Mapper is a web application that visualizes Reverse Beacon Network (RBN) data on a map.
-The application allows users to input a callsign and grid square, and either paste RBN data manually or download it by date.
-The generated map can be downloaded as an HTML file.
+RBN Signal Mapper is a web application designed to visualize Reverse Beacon Network (RBN) data on a map.
+Users can input a callsign and grid square, and either paste RBN data manually or download it by date.
+The application generates a map that can be downloaded as an HTML file.

 ## Features